Spatiotemporal Besov Priors for Bayesian Inverse Problems: Spatiotemporal Besov Process

-\end{asump} Compared with \eqref{eq:q_exp}, we absorb the scaling factor $\kappa>0$ into the covariance kernel $\mC$ and set $\kappa=1$ for the most part.
-We only vary $\kappa$ in the posterior contraction with adaptive priors in Section \ref{sec:post_contr}.
+\end{asump} Compared with \eqref{eq:q_exp}, we absorb the scaling factor $\kappa>0$ into the covariance kernel $\mC$ and set $\kappa=1$ except in Section \ref{sec:post_contr}.
 Under Assumption \ref{asmp:decaying_constant}, we have $u$ in \eqref{eq:STseries_repn} as a stochastic process termed \emph{spatiotemporal Besov process (STBP)}, denoted as $\STBP(\mC, B^{s,q,p}(\mZ))$.
 Similarly as in Section \ref{sec:Besov}, the infinite random sequence $\xi_\mT:=\{\xi_\ell(\cdot)\}_{\ell=1}^\infty$ is a random element of the probability space $(\Omega, \mB(\Omega), \mbP)$ with $\Omega=(L^p(\mT))^\infty$, product $\sigma$-algebra $\mB(\Omega)$ and probability measure $\mbP$ defined by the infinite product of $\qEP(0,\mC)$ measures.
 Then we can define a spatiotemporal Besov measure on $B^{s,q,p}(\mZ)$ as the law of STBP. \begin{dfn}[Spatiotemporal Besov Measure] Let $\mbP$ be the measure of random sequences $\xi_\mT\in\Omega$.
 Suppose we have the following map